 A summary of the proposed action, background information, and existing conditions for air tours at the Park is provided below.

+Commercial air tours are currently conducted at Bryce Canyon as described under the "Existing Conditions" section below.
 The proposed action is to implement an Air Tour Management Plan (ATMP) that would delineate acceptable levels of commercial air tours including, but not limited to, frequency, duration, altitude, and routes, consistent with the National Parks Air Tour Management Act of 2000 (Act).
 Congress developed the Act out of concern that noise from tour aircraft could harm national park resources and experiences for visitors.

 BACKGROUND AND PURPOSE: